PidiGalaxies/photomass/README.md

-  -h, --help            show this help message and exit --refetch             re-download and re-analyse image even if a local copy exists --galpath GALPATH     path to galfit64 binary; if not set, $PATH is searched --dist DIST           galaxy distance in Mcp --coordinates COORDINATES
+  -h, --help            show this help message and exit --refetch             re-download and re-analyse image even if a local copy exists --galpath GALPATH     path to galfit64 binary; if not set, $PATH is searched --dist DIST           galaxy distance in Mpc --coordinates COORDINATES
                         comma seperated coordinates: RA,DEC with unints (default units are deg); requires --dist --additional-filters ADDITIONAL_FILTERS